hgt312/NumpyXBench/doc/report.rst

 Operator reports
 ================

-The finished operator reports are listed below, only forward mode and only `float32` dtype now.
+The finished operator reports are listed below.

 For each operator, there is a bar chart report, x-axis shows configs, y-axis shows speedup rate with `NumPy`, \
 value of `NumPy` is 1, and there is no bar if its backend is not implemented/supported. \